 The key components of Kubernetes autoscaling

 Autoscaling is an important feature of Kubernetes.
-With this feature you always have enough resources for the workload, and when a node becomes unhealthy it gets replaced without effecting the workload.
+With this feature, you always have enough resources for the workload, and when a node becomes unhealthy it gets replaced without affecting the workload.
 But you won’t get it automatically by just deploying your Pods on Kubernetes.

 Create a DB backup from a pod running MySQL on Kubernetes